AduotMalueth/JERAConnect-project/README.md

 # JERAConnect-project
 ## JERAConnect Overview

-JERAConnect is a web application designed to enhance communication and interaction among coconut farmers and buyers in Ghana.
+JERAConnect is a web application designed to enhance communication and interaction among coconut farmers, sellers, and buyers in Ghana.
 The platform enables users to engage with one another through various features, fostering collaboration and building a supportive community.

 ## Features
 **User Authentication**:
 Users can securely sign up for an account or log in to access the platform, ensuring that all transactions and communications are safe and private.

 **Posting**:
-Farmers and buyers can create and share posts that may include text and images, showcasing their products, needs, and experiences.
+Farmers, sellers, and buyers can create and share posts that may include text and images, showcasing their products, needs, and experiences.

 **Commenting**:
 Users can comment on posts, allowing for meaningful discussions and exchanges of information about coconut farming, pricing, and market trends.